-Policy The BLM has adopted the Interagency Helicopter Operations Guide (IHOG) as its policy.
-The wording used in the IHOG denotes mandatory, required except for justifiable reasons, and optional compliance.
+The BLM has adopted the Interagency Helicopter Operations Guide (IHOG) as its policy.
+Wording in the IHOG denotes mandatory, required except for justifiable reasons, and optional compliance.
 "Must" and "shall" mean mandatory; "ought" and "should" mean required unless justified; and "may" and "can" mean optional.